marco-morales/QMSS-GR5069_Spring2022/week_03/README.md

 ## WEEK 3 - WORKSHOP: Setting up Projects: Data Science & Data Engineering Perspectives

+#### In preparation for this week:
+* read/listen/watch as much as you can from the annotated materials below

+---

 Data Science work in general must fulfill three aims to be useful for collaboration:

 * **replicability**